 The fidelity of minor groove recognition by N-terminal Im/Py pairings in hairpin polyamides can be rationalized by a combination of both stabilizing and destabilizing forces which favors the rotamer with N3 in the groove and N-methyl out.
-Rotation of a terminal Im residue in the opposite conformer, orienting N3 away from the minor groove, would create unfavorable lone pair interactions with the proximal carboxamide oxygen, disrupt a favorable hydrogen bond with the exocyclic amine of G, and project an N-methyl group to the DNA floor which is presumably sterically unfavorable.
-We address in this paper whether a T recognition element could be designed using the asymmetric cleft of a T•A base pair as the basis for shape selective discrimination.
-Recent work from our group has indicated that the polarizable sulfur atom of thiophene heterocycles might serve this purpose.11
+Rotation of a terminal Im residue in the opposite conformer, orienting N3 away from the minor groove, would create unfavorable lone-pair interactions with the proximal carboxamide oxygen,

+Figure 4.2. (top) pCW15 plasmid design. (bottom) Ball and stick model of hairpin polyamides varying the N-terminal residue.
+Shaded and non-shaded circles represent imidazole and pyrrole residues, respectively.
+A circle containing an S denotes an Nterminal thiophene (R = 1-8) residue. disrupt a favorable hydrogen bond with the exocyclic amine of G, and project an Nmethyl group to the DNA floor, which is presumably sterically unfavorable.
+We address in this paper whether a T recognition element could be designed using the asymmetric cleft of a T•A base pair as the basis for shape-selective discrimination.
+Recent work from our group has indicated that the polarizable sulfur atom of thiophene heterocycles might serve this purpose.12

-Our experimental design anticipated that substitution of the 3-position of a thiophene-2-carboxamide scaffold could be used to favor an anti ("sulfur down") conformation at the N-terminus by disfavoring contact of the 3-substituent with the floor of the minor groove (Figure 5.1).
+Our experimental design anticipated that substitution of the 3-position of a thiophene-2-carboxamide scaffold could be used to favor an anti ("sulfur down") conformation at the N-terminus by disfavoring contact of the 3-substituent with the floor of the minor groove (Figure 4.1).
 It was envisioned that the electronic properties of the 3-substituent might be used to tune the polarization of the sulfur atom, allowing a more complementary fit with thymine in the minor groove.
 We attempt here to expand the repertoire of DNA sequences that can be targeted using hairpin polyamides by investigating the DNA recognition properties of a series of N-terminal residues consisting of 3-substituted-thiophene-2-carboxamide heterocycles.
-Quantitative DNAse I footprinting was used to determine the affinity of eight novel N-terminal 3-substituted thiophene rings residues, paired opposite Py, for each of the four Watson-Crick base pairs (Figure 5.2).
+Quantitative DNAse I footprinting was used to determine the affinity of eight novel N-terminal 3-substituted thiophene rings residues, paired opposite Py, for each of the four Watson-Crick base pairs (Figure 4.2).
 Ab initio computational modeling was used to guide interpretation of the experimental results.